 After a while, I visited his home, Hriday Kunj.
 A familiar sight of a Gandhian sat there.
 I asked him about the history of this place, he explained in a detailed manner.
-He did mix his Hindi with Gujarati; I was being unimpeachable and didn’t show any signs of not understanding when he spoke in Gujarati.
-But I could sense, what it meant.
+He did mix his Hindi with Gujarati; I was unimpeachable and didn’t show any signs of not understanding when he spoke in Gujarati.
+But I could sense what it meant.

-Forecast was rain showers on that day, but even the weather gods couldn’t vitiate my visit to this ashram.
+The forecast was rain showers that day, but even the weather gods couldn’t vitiate my visit to this ashram.
 I could summarize his principles in this way.
 V for Verity and not Vendetta.

-It is true, history repeats.
+It is true; history repeats.
 And it is also true, one must learn from our history.

 The way our mind progresses, the problems would have reached another level as well.
 As proportionately, we are all in the same league as our ancestors were.